cbevins/fire-behavior-simulator/docs/13_RELEASE_NOTES.md

 ---

+## 0.6.0 April 12, 2021

+- Added **fire-behavior-models/FuelMoisture.js**, which includes Fosberg's dead fuel moisture tables.

+---

 ## 0.5.0 April 8, 2021

-This release updates all the documentation.
+- This release updates all the documentation.

+---

 ## 0.4.0 Beta